 How to Hang a Floating Frame

 For the traditional floater frame, hanging entails the same process involved with a standard picture frame.
 You just need to ensure you have the proper equipment that comes with the frame to get started.

 For the modern floating frames, you must ensure the wall behind the art is visible through the glass backing.
 Simply ensure that your walls are thoroughly cleaned to prevent the cracks and holes from being visible.

 For the nontraditional floating frame, the hardware required for hanging varies.
 Some hanging kits come with a chain, while others come with clear adhesive strips.
 Some are even sold pre-attached.
 Just follow the owner’s instruction manual that comes with the kit for maximum impact.

 Tips for Using Floating Frames Effectively

 Even though there are no specific rules for styling your canvas, there are a few tricks and tips that can make the whole process simpler and better.
-They include: